Email FacebookTwitterMenu burgerClose thin

 Instead of selling the home right away, you could move into it and make it your primary residence.
 You could then sell the home two years later, potentially excluding some or all of the capital gains from the sale.

-The IRS allows single filers to exclude up to $250,000 in capital gains from the sale of a home, increasing that to $500,000 for married couples filing a joint return.
+The IRS allows single filers to exclude up to $250,000 in capital gains from the sale of a primary home.
+That exemption rises to $500,000 for married couples filing a joint return.
 The key is that you have to live in the home for at least two of the five years preceding the sale.
 So if you can envision yourself living in your parent’s home for at least two years, this is another way you might be able to avoid paying capital gains tax on the property.

 A third option is to not sell the property and rent it out instead of living in it.
 This can be a little tricky, however, since there are still tax rules you have to observe.
 An inherited home that’s treated as an investment property for tax purposes would still be subject to capital gains tax if you decide to sell it.
 But you could defer paying those taxes if you complete a 1031 exchange to purchase another investment property to replace the one you’re selling.